semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 ### Index a child

-Well, know that the mappings are defined, let's index some children.
-For my example, I will talk about two famous animals in Game of Thrones: Nymeria, which is Arya's direwolf, and Ghost which is Robb's direwolf.
+Well, now that the mappings are defined, let's index some children.
+For my example, I will talk about two famous animals in Game of Thrones: Nymeria, which is Arya's direwolf, and Ghost, Robb's direwolf.

 To index a child and build the relationship with its parents, you need to specify its parent's ID in the `POST`
 request: